Birth of an Activist

 Years later, I became a Child Development major at Sacramento State University and began to study social learning theory.
 Bandura’s social learning theory is the view that people learn and acquire new skills by observing others.
 In short, my son was absorbing experience we shared in a way that was simultaneously shaping his personality and cognitive framework.

-It was then that I realized how influential this varied exposure had been in the overall of my son’s development
+It was then that I realized how influential this varied exposure had been in the overall arch of my son’s development.

 During my visits to my sister’s student co-op housing, I had unintentionally fostered a socially conscious child.
 And through the same set of experiences, Elijah’s presence alongside mine had cultivated the seeds of my own activism.